The Perfecting of Peter

 “On the first occasion, Jesus asks him: ” Simon, son of John, dost thou agapao me more than these?” – have you a deeper devotion to me than the rest of my disciples?
 In his answer, spoken in deep humility, the repentant Peter avoids all comparison with his fellows, and merely asseverates his personal love for his master: “Assuredly, Lord; thou knowest that I phileo Thee.”
 (6)

-The paragraph above addresses the first possible meaning of the first question below.
+The paragraph above and the first bulleted question below address the first possible meaning of the first question asked by Jesus.
 However, the second bulleted question below could also have been meant by Jesus.

 - Do you find me more precious than these other disciples find me?